bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map returns values and creates a new array and forEach simply calls the function on each element in the array (loops through it).

 2. What is the difference between a function and a method?
+ Function takes a input and returns one or more values and a method is the internal part of a class.

 3. What is closure?
+ Functions enclosed in other functions, a lexical environment.
+It gives access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+    1. When a function is called preceding a dot, the object before the dot is 'this'.
+    2. When a constructor is used, 'this' refers to the specific instance of the object that is created and returned by the constructor function.
+    3. When call or apply is used, 'this' is explicitly defined.
+    4. When 'this' is called it returns the window as it is in the global scope unless 'strict' is used.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? extend and super have to be used in conjunction, super let's extend know its tied to another parent constructor and extend looks for the inputs.

 ## Project Set up